mapcrafter/mapcrafter/docs/configuration.rst

 	This setting makes the renderer to use the original biome colors for blocks like grass and leaves.
-At the moment the renderer does not use the biome colors for water because the renderer preblits the water blocks (great performance improvement) and it is not very easy to preblit all biome color variants.
+At the moment the renderer does not use the biome colors for water because the renderer preblits the water blocks (which is a great performance improvement) and it is not very easy to preblit all biome color variants.
 And also, there is not a big difference with different water colors.
 	Per default the renderer renders biomes.